 Got deer and need screening?
-Here is a list 6 wonderful plants for a deer resistant screen.
+Here is a list of 6 wonderful plants for a deer resistant screen.

 Japanese Cedar (Cryptomeria japonica)